Smeths/scikit-groups/docs/index.rst

 2. Developing use cases and show casing interesting group applications

 Jupyter notebooks seem like the ideal tool for demonstrating the applications of our package.
 They allow for the combination of python code, latex, and advanced and interactive plotting tools in one document.
-Ideally we would like to create a number of use cases in this way.
+We aim to create a number of use cases in this way.

 3. Continuous integration test cases